by Cynthia Sener, VP of Operations and Product at Rio SEO

 - and creates interactions that convert searches to customers.

-If you do create a locator it is recommended to apply these strategies for optimal results:
+If you do create a locator, apply these strategies for optimal results:

 - Carefully optimized the title, meta description and H1 tags for each landing page